Relapse Monitoring: How Often Should You Check for Minimal Change Disease Relapse?

 Core Metrics to Track at Home

 Effective home monitoring hinges on tracking several core metrics.
-Below are the most critical measures and recommended frequencies.
+Below are some important measures and frequency options.
+Consult with your doctor before implementing any changes.

 1. Urine Protein Levels